ozitronics/LoRa1284-TFT-Shield/SimpleButtons/README.md

 # SimpleButtons

-Simple library to handle the analog pushbuttons on an analog pin
+Simple library to handle pushbuttons on an analog pin

 Implements debouncing and auto repeat with configurable timing.
 Allows setting of returned button codes and ADC threshold for each button